Presentation of the event

 - Applied spectroscopy : material science, Astrophysics, environment, biology, imaging, sensors, logistic, quality control, …

-During this conference, F. Lique gave a presentation as a plenary invited speaker.
+During this conference, F. Lique gave a plenary talk as an invited speaker.

-C. T. Bop and P. Pirlot Jankowiak also presented their recent results in an oral communication.
+C. T. Bop and P. Pirlot Jankowiak also presented their work in an oral communication.

 The collisional excitation of interstellar ions - F. Lique